preslavtsv/ptsvetanov/README.md

 - 👋 Hi, I’m @ptsvetanov
-- 👀 I’m interested in programming in python, javascript, html, css, java, c++ and c#.
+- 👀 I’m interested in programming in javascript, html, css.
-- 🌱 I’m currently learning python and all of it's componets.
+- 🌱 I’m currently learning Web Development and all of it's componets.
 - 💞️ Curently I don't have anything to colab on, but hopefully I would in the near future.
 - 📫 You can reach me on my email: preslavtsvetanov@outlook.com